edvardsp/libproxc/README.md

 ## Supports

-Currently only supports 32- and 64-bit linux.
+Currently only supports 32- and 64-bit x86 Linux.

 ## Compile and Install